Two Tools To Resolve Conflict in Your Family Business

 When that clarity isn’t there, family members argue over who’s in charge.
 They find themselves in positions they’re not suited for.
 Or, you might end up with duplication of effort.
 Because no one knows who is in charge of what task, they might do the task multiple times.
 Taking time to build out the Accountability Chart is the first step in clearing up that confusion.

-The Vision Traction Organizer™, or V/TO for short, literally gets everyone on the same page.
-By answering the 8 questions, not only do you know where you’re going for the long term, what the vision for the business is, you know what your priorities are for the next 90 days to get there.
+The Vision Traction Organizer™, or V/TO for short, gets everyone on the same page.
+By answering the 8 questions, not only do you know where you’re going for the long term, what the vision for the business is, but you also know what your priorities are for the next 90 days to get there.
 It brings the vision down to the ground so the leadership of the family business is clear on what they need to be focused on in the short term.

-Now, that’s not to say there won’t be conflict when building out the Accountability Chart or completing the V/TO.
+Now, that’s not to say there won’t be problems when building out the Accountability Chart or completing the V/TO.
 But it’s a process that promotes healthy conflict and creates the clarity that family businesses desperately need.
 It’s the kind of conflict, that when resolved, gets everyone on the same page and moving in the same direction.

 The great thing about EOS is that these tools are free for the taking.
 They can be downloaded here.
 It’s a good idea to meet with your leadership team and work through the pieces together.
 Not only will this help everyone feel involved in the process, and therefore more likely to accept it, but it will also reveal areas where everyone isn’t on the same page.